 Nikki’s areas of expertise include: creative dialogue around artistic ideas, developing projects and careers, finding contexts for work, live art and performance practices in visual art contexts, international connections and European artist development initiatives.

-Dr Cecilia Wee is Head of Artists' Advisory/ Artists' Producer at Artsadmin.
-Cecilia is a curator, educator and researcher who grew up in Thatcher’s London, passionate about projects that investigate the role of art and design in creating a more equitable society, working with experimental sound, performance, visual art and design practices.
-From 2011-18, she was Tutor at the School of Communication, Royal College of Art, London.
-Notable projects include, co-founder interdisciplinary art event series Rational Rec (2005-08); co-curator Embedded Art – Art in the Name of Security, Akademie der Künste Berlin (2009); co-curator Anti Design Festival (2010); co-editor Supramarkt – How to Frack the Fatal Forces of the Capitalocene (Irene Publishing, 2015); editor Perform, Experience, Re-Live (Tate Public Programmes, 2016).
-Cecilia wrote her DPhil on the documentation of live art at University of Sussex.
-She has lectured and led numerous workshops including at Anti-University London, University of California Berkeley, and Paju Typography Institute Korea.
-Cecilia is Chair of the Live Art Development Agency and part of the core group behind the Radical Renewable Art and Activism Fund.
+Dr Cecilia Wee is Head of Artist Development / Artists' Producer at Artsadmin.
+Cecilia is a curator, educator and researcher passionate about projects that investigate the role of art and design in creating a more equitable society.
+From 2011-18, she was Tutor (Specialism: Sound Design) at the School of Communication, Royal College of Art, London.
+Cecilia wrote her DPhil on the documentation of live art and is Chair of the Live Art Development Agency.

 Cecilia’s areas of expertise include: live art, experimental music and sound, visual art and design contexts, digital technology and data, research and higher education, socially engaged practice, ideas generation and creative process/development.